-I’m an introvert by nature, so drawing has always been my alternative to talking out my issues.
-I’m not a very graceful speaker.
+Karolina Adams is an introvert by nature, so drawing has always been her alternative to talking out her issues.
+Adams says "I’m not a very graceful speaker.
 My conversations are messy, I run in circles with my ideas, and trip over my words.
-When I draw I’m clean, minimalistic, and to the point.
-So instead of verbally sharing my internal chaos, it’s a LOT easier for me to engage in drawing, unload the feelings, and work through the thoughts and emotions and tell my stories.
+When I draw I’m clean, minimal, and to the point."
+So instead of verbally sharing her internal chaos, it’s a lot easier for Adams to engage in drawing, unload the feelings, and work through the thoughts and emotions and tell her stories.

-Drawing quiets my scrambled mind.
+"Drawing quiets my scrambled mind.
 Most of the time, I do quick sketches in pencil, just to get the initial raw emotions out.
 I go through the emotion while creating the piece.
-I cry with my pieces, I’m joyful with them, and everything in-between.
+I cry with my pieces, I’m joyful with them, and everything in-between."

-Sharing them with the world at first was a scary thought , but it has gifted me tenfold, which I did not see coming.
+"Sharing my work with the world at first was a scary thought , but it has gifted me tenfold, which I did not see coming.
 I realized that I’m not a weird duck in the way I think, see, and experience the world.
-People find themselves in my stories, which makes me realize we’re all weird and in turn uniquely the same.
+People find themselves in my stories, which makes me realize we’re all weird and in turn uniquely the same."

 Eye See You